vzlatsin/deployment-automation/docs/design_document.md

 # Deployment Automation System - Design Document

 ## 1. Overview
-This document outlines the design for the **Deployment Automation System**, which automates the deployment of software applications across different environments, supporting both **manual execution (work laptop)** and **Azure DevOps pipeline integration**.
+This document outlines the design for the **Deployment Automation System**, which automates the deployment of software applications across different environments.
+The system supports both **manual execution (work laptop)** and **Azure DevOps pipeline integration** while ensuring modularity, testability, and maintainability.

 ## 2. Expected System Behavior
 - The system must allow **selective execution of deployment steps** rather than enforcing a rigid workflow.